volodymyrhudyma/blog/content/blog/2020-05-02-call-apply-and-bind-in-javascript.md

   to use them..."
 date: 2020-05-02T10:53:21.451Z
 ---
-In this post we are going to discuss some famous JavaScript methods: `call`, `apply` and `bind`, see how they work, what are they used for and how to use them properly in order to get things working.
+In this post we are going to discuss some famous JavaScript methods: `call`, `apply` and `bind`, see how they work, what are they used for, and how to use them properly in order to get things working.

 ## Call, apply and bind

-They are all methods within the function prototype, basically doing the same thing: allow us to call a function with given `this` context and arguments, but in a different ways.
+They are all methods within the function prototype, basically doing the same thing: allow us to call a function with given `this` context and arguments, but in different ways.

 You can refer to [this article](/2020-05-02-understanding-this-in-javascript/) in order to learn more about `this` object in JavaScript.

 ## Call or Function.prototype.call

-Call is used to immediately execute function with given `this` context and arguments:
+`call` is used to immediately execute a function with given `this` context and arguments:

 ```javascript
 const user = {